 Ambroxan (as we mentioned earlier) is a synthetic amber that is very common and extremely popular.
 It’s a wonder molecule that is loved by all!
 In fact, it’s so good you could wear it on its own.

-Three Ambery Ingredients for a Rich, Warm and Woody Fragrance
+Three Ambery Ingredients to create a Rich, Warm and Oriental Fragrance

 Ambroxan is an ingredient with natural origins.
 It’s naturally found within ambergris extracts.
 After the whale ‘releases’ the ambergris, it spends many years floating in the salty sea under the sun.
 Only then does it harden and develop it’s sweet mineral smell.
 Now, because we don’t use animal products in perfumery, very clever people have created a synthetic superstar to replicate this scent.